0100101101011010/0100101101011010.github.io/resources/uw/biol342.md

 for larger genes that can't be synthesized in one go by phosphoramidite method

-synthesize fragments of the gene, each at <120 bp, designed so that each
+1. synthesize modular fragments of the gene using phosphoramidite method, each at <120 bp, designed so that each one has complementary ends with the next fragment
+1. anneal fragments

 problem: you can end up with a lot of false matches (fragments joining in the wrong order), so have to sequence the gene after obtaining product

 #### PCR

+still has the issue of incorrectly-ordered fragments, but reduces this risk because you can *control* the temperature, preventing many of the side annealings